 Let’s get into all the other important details you will need to know before walking to the Koh Phi Phi Viewpoints.
 These bits don’t really fall into any of the other categories, but they are still important to know to make the most out of your visit.

-Alcohol At The Koh Phi Phi Viewpoint: Could you imagine anything better than after spending a busy day exploring such an incredible island enjoying a cold beer at sunset while taking in the viewpoint.
+Alcohol At The Koh Phi Phi Viewpoint: Could you imagine anything better than after spending a busy day exploring such an incredible island enjoying a cold beer at sunset while taking in the viewpoint?
 Unfortunately, it’s only ever going to be a dream as no alcohol is allowed at all 3 viewpoints.
-Be aware that if you choose to ignore this warning and bring some beers with you there are fines up to $32.00 / 1000 THB.
+Be aware that if you choose to ignore this warning and bring some beers with you there are fines of up to $32.00 / 1000 THB.

 If you are wondering why it is simply because the owners of the land are Muslim.
 Religion prevents them from selling or consuming alcohol.
-Many people are Muslim in Southern Thailand thanks to the close proximity with Malaysia.
+Many people are Muslim in Southern Thailand thanks to the close proximity to Malaysia.
 The further south you travel the more common this becomes.